Glossary

 R

-An enterprise CLI framework for containerized workflow execution.
-EAC is delivered as an R2R extension.
-See R2R and EAC.
+An optional enterprise CLI framework for containerized workflow execution.

 Release Gate